 Completed Competitive Analysis Feature:

-– GrokRouter v1.6.0: Added competitor pattern intelligence, enabling users to leverage others’ success patterns in their own posts.
+– GrokRouter v1.6.0: Added competitor pattern intelligence, enabling the use of others’ successful patterns in one’s own posts.

 Skill Integration: